 Mount Pleasant, James Island, Bluffton: These cities aren’t just some of the best places to live in South Carolina.
 They are also home to some of the richest people in the Palmetto State.

-Mount Pleasant in particular houses the richest residents in the state thanks, in part, to a median household income of $83,490 and a ridiculously low poverty rate of 6.4%.
+Mount Pleasant in particular houses the richest residents in the state thanks, in part, to a median household income of $90,454 and a ridiculously low poverty rate of 5.4%.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in South Carolina share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

 How did we come up with these mega wealthy cities?
-We analyzed Census data from the 2012-2016 American Community Survey for the 62 places in South Carolina with more than 5,000 people.
+We analyzed Census data from the 2013-2017 American Community Survey for the 63 places in South Carolina with more than 5,000 people.

-At the end of the day, here’s the set of the 10 richest places in South Carolina for 2018:
+At the end of the day, here’s the set of the 10 richest places in South Carolina for 2019:

 - Mount Pleasant (Photos | Homes For Sale)

-- Hilton Head Island (Photos | Homes For Sale)
+- James Island (Photos | Homes For Sale)

 - Bluffton (Photos | Homes For Sale)

 - Lexington (Photos | Homes For Sale)

 - Fort Mill (Photos | Homes For Sale)

-- Hanahan (Photos | Homes)
+- Simpsonville (Photos | Homes For Sale)

 For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in South Carolina.

-How We Determined The Richest Places In South Carolina For 2018
+How We Determined The Richest Places In South Carolina For 2019

 The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.

-However, we don’t believe that one statistic wholly encompasses what it means to be one of the ‘richest places’.
-So we looked at this set of criteria from the newly released 2012-2016 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the “richest places”.
+So we looked at this set of criteria from the newly released 2013-2017 American Community Survey: